 The warrant form should be filled out completely.
 The heading should include both the Petitioner/Landlord and the Respondent/Tenant's full name and complete address.
 The Index No. is the City Court index number.
 The Tenant's name should be placed after the "TO" and all blank lines are to be completed with all necessary information.
 All addresses are to include the house number, street, city, state, and zip code.

 SOME COURTS MAY GENERATE THE WARRANT OF EVICTION FOR YOU.

-Note: There is a mandatory 72-hour waiting period between the time the tenant is served with the Warrant and when the tenant may be removed from the premises by the local law enforcement agency.
+Note: There is a mandatory 14 day waiting period between the time the tenant is served with the Warrant and when the tenant may be removed from the premises by the local law enforcement agency.
 The Warrant of Eviction has to be executed during the daylight hours.